trade-tariff/trade-tariff-backend/docs/green-lanes.md

 ## Pseudo Measures and Pseudo Exemptions

+These are custom data points built by OTT to handle policies that don't explicitly appear in the EU tariff but are relevant under the Windsor Framework.

-In addition using the Tariff data we also need to assign some category assessments independently of the data the Tariff measures may contain.
+These pseudo measures allow us to assign some category assessments independently of the data the Tariff measures may contain.

 ### Pseudo Measures

-These are our own 'fake measures' which apply a Category Assessment directly to a GoodsNomenclature.
-They are a separate model (`GreenLanes::Measure`) and table which we control but internally the model is engineered to behaviour as close as possible to the tariff `Measure` model.
+These custom data points are designed to apply a Category Assessment directly to a Goods Nomenclature.
+These data points exist as a separate model (GreenLanes::Measure) and table that we control.
+Internally, this model is engineered to behave as similarly as possible to the tariff Measure model.

 This means at a presenter level we can combine the pseudo measures with the regular measures.
-The do not affect the calculation of permuations of measures/exemptions because they apply to the whole world and so would be included in every permutation
+These Pseudo Measures apply to the whole world so apply to every permutation of the CategoryAssessment hence are not included in the calculation of the permutations of measures/exemptions.

 On the API they look identical to serialized tariff Measures but use an id of `GL0000XXX`.

 ### Pseudo Exemptions

-These are our own 'fake exemptions' and they are applied directly to Category Assessments via their own join table.
+These are data points created by the OTT team and they applied directly to Category Assessments through their own join table.

-They are engineered to behave to be presented the same as the Additional Code and Certificate exemptions with `code` and `description` fields.
+They behave similarly to regular exemptions with `code` and `description` fields, and account for gaps between the WF and the EU tariff data.
 The model is `GreenLanes::Exemption`

 On the API they are included in the regular exemptions list on a CA and are presented as their own entity type - `Exemption`.